 Conflicting Signals from the West Wing

 Chris Wright, the Secretary of Energy, hit the delete button too late to stop a wave of diplomatic confusion.
 His social media post claimed the United States military had successfully escorted a commercial oil tanker through the Strait of Hormuz, a development that would have marked a major escalation in the current regional standoff.
-White House Press Secretary Karoline Leavitt spent Tuesday morning walking back the claim.
-She told reporters that the military has not yet begun such operations, directly contradicting the Energy Secretary’s brief public assertion.
+On March 10, 2026, White House Press Secretary Karoline Leavitt spent Tuesday morning walking back the claim.
+She told reporters that the military has not yet begun such operations, directly contradicting the Energy Secretary's brief public assertion.
 This discrepancy highlights a growing coordination gap within the administration as officials struggle to manage a high-stakes confrontation with Iran.

 Confusion inside the West Wing reflects a broader struggle to manage a spiraling conflict that has already begun to impact global energy markets.
 While the Energy Department appeared ready to declare a victory in the waterway, the Department of Defense and the White House remain cautious.
 Military leaders understand that starting a formal escort program could draw the Navy into direct kinetic engagements with Iranian fast-attack craft or coastal missile batteries.
 Such a move carries the risk of a full-scale naval war in one of the most congested maritime chokepoints on the planet.

 Forty million dollars.
 That is the sum authorized for emergency evacuation flights for American citizens and personnel across the region.
-Documents from the State Department reveal a more desperate reality on the ground than the official rhetoric sometimes admits.
+Documents from the State Department reveal a more pressured reality on the ground than the official rhetoric sometimes admits.
 This funding comes from a stockpile traditionally reserved for high-level diplomatic emergencies, a sign that the administration is preparing for the possibility of a total regional collapse.
 Officials speaking on the condition of anonymity confirmed that the money will enable departures from multiple hubs across the Middle East as the U.S.-Israeli conflict with Iran continues to expand.

 President Trump continues to lean on his signature fire and fury rhetoric to pressure Tehran into reopening the waterway.
 He remains convinced that aggressive posturing will force Iranian leadership to back down and allow oil to flow freely again.
 But the strategy has not yet yielded the desired results.
 Instead of a return to normalcy, the world is seeing a tightening of the Iranian blockade and a corresponding spike in insurance premiums for commercial vessels.
 The administration's gamble depends on the idea that Iran cannot survive the economic isolation of a closed strait, yet the current stalemate shows no signs of breaking.